HonkHonk0734/reportbot2/README.rst

 ----------
-first go to Discord.com/developers and create an new application then go to it then go to bot>create bot. once you have done that go to the folder that you created by git cloning. as you see there is an file named main.py open that with your favorite text editor. on line 7 you wil see Token = '' between those you need to paste your discord bot token. so got to discord.com/developers go to your application and click on bot now under token you see copy and reveal click on copy and paste it between Token = '<here>'. now go to your discord server where you want the bot be and make a staff channel for reports and turn on developer mode in settings and right-click on the reports channel and copy channel id and paste it on line 61 between channel = client.get_channel(<here>) exaple = channel = client.get_channel(858635125184659477) and that is all. just run the bot now
+first go to Discord.com/developers and create an new application then go to it then go to bot>create bot. once you have done that go to the folder that you created by git cloning. as you see there is an file named main.py open that with your favorite text editor. on line 7 you wil see Token = '' between those you need to paste your discord bot token. so got to discord.com/developers, go to your application and click on bot now under token you see copy and reveal click on copy and paste it between Token = '<here>'. now go to your discord server where you want the bot be and make a staff channel for reports and turn on developer mode in settings and right-click on the reports channel and copy channel id and paste it on line 61 between channel = client.get_channel(<here>) example = channel = client.get_channel(858635125184659477) and that is all. just run the bot now

 Running